zuozhenggh/learning-library/data-management-library/goldengate/veridata-install-connections/ggv-install-veridata/ggv-install-veridata.md

 ## **STEP 4**: Apply a Patch
   **Assumptions**

-    * The `ORACLE_HOME` environment variable to the directory where you have installed Oracle GoldenGate Veridata.
+    * The `ORACLE_HOME` environment variable is set to the directory where you have installed Oracle GoldenGate Veridata.

 To apply a patch on an Oracle GoldenGate Veridata release:
 1. Go to [Oracle Support](https://mosemp.us.oracle.com/epmos/faces/index.jspx?_afrLoop=174795690219928&_afrWindowMode=0&_adf.ctrl-state=1bogh2ruei_94) and download the required Patch and extract the zip file to a location.
 This location will be referred to as `PATCH_TOP` in the subsequent steps.